farhan3a/StackOverflow-Assitant/README.md

 It would also be good to predict which programming language a particular question referees to.
 By doing so, we will speed up question search by a factor of the number of languages (10 here), and exercise our *text classification* skill a bit.

 ### Data preparation
-At first I have preprocessed the texts and did TF-IDF tranformations as I have done in the first assignment (Predict tags on StackOverflow with linear models).
+At first, I have preprocessed the texts and did TF-IDF tranformations as I have done in the first assignment (Predict tags on StackOverflow with linear models).
 In addition, I have also dumped the TF-IDF vectorizer with pickle to use it later in the running bot.

 ### Intent recognition
 I have done a binary classification on TF-IDF representations of texts.
 Labels will be either `dialogue` for general questions or `stackoverflow` for programming-related questions.
 Firstly, I have prepared the data for this task: